-Over the past 35-plus years, our captains, crew and Sea Tow members have forged deep-seeded relationships with our friends at the U.S. Coast Guard.
-Much like our network of captains, the Coast Guard is always there when we need them most and we couldn’t be more thankful for that.
+Over the last 35-plus years, Sea Tow captains, crew, and members have forged strong relationships with the U.S. Coast Guard.
+Much like our network of captains, the Coast Guard is always there when we need them most.
 As the only branch of the military left unpaid during the recent government shutdown, Coast Guard service members and their families needed help and Sea Tow captains around the country decided it was time to give back.
-Without hesitation, several local Sea Tow franchises helped rally their local boating communities by collecting donations of food, toiletries, diapers, cleaning products, gift cards and any other items Coast Guard families might need while without a paycheck.
+Several Sea Tow franchises helped rally their boating communities to collect donations of food, toiletries, diapers, cleaning products, gift cards, and other items Coast Guard families might need while without a paycheck.

-It all started when Heather O’Brien of Sea Tow Fort Myers first heard the news that these servicemen and women weren’t going to be paid during the shutdown since funding comes from the Department of Homeland Security and not the Department of Defense, like their Army, Navy and Marine counterparts.
+It all started when Heather O’Brien of Sea Tow Fort Myers first heard the news that these servicemen and women weren’t going to be paid during the shutdown.
+Funding comes from the Department of Homeland Security and not the Department of Defense, like their Army, Navy, and Marine counterparts.

 “When I first heard about these men and women and their families going without pay, I knew I had to do something,” Capt.
 Heather said.
-“We’ve developed such a strong relationship with the Coast Guard over the years and they never hesitate to help us when we need it most.
+“We’ve developed such a strong relationship with the Coast Guard over the years and they’re always available to help.
 It’s only right we return the favor.”

 “A local Coast Guard veteran donated a storefront for us to keep all the donated goods in,” she said.
 “We opened it up to the public every Wednesday so that people and businesses could stop by and make donations.
 Both myself and a local Coast Guard officer have keys – that way we could work with each family individually so that they could come and go as they pleased and pick up goods.”